yakyab/BikeShare_Insights/README.md

 - Python: Used for data acquisition, cleaning, and analysis.
 Python's various libraries such as pandas, numpy, and sqlalchemy are used extensively.

 - SQL: Used for storing, managing, and querying the cleaned data.

-- MS Excel: Used as an intermediate step for storing the results from SQL queries which are then imported into PowerBI.

 - PowerBI: Used for creating interactive visualizations and dashboards based on the analyzed data.